All startups must begin somewhere, and some of the world’s largest, highest-grossing Startups That Started in a Garage.

 Amazon was born in 1994, in the garage of Jeff Bezos, a Princeton graduate with a brilliant idea.

-Bezos left a secure job to found Amazon.com, which he dreamed up after a new U.S. law was passed, ruling that online retailers would not have to collect sales taxes in states where they didn’t have offices.
+Bezos left a secure job to found Amazon.com, which he dreamed up after a new U.S. law passed, ruling that online retailers would not have to collect sales taxes in states where they didn’t have offices.

-Bezos moved from New York to Washington, and started his online bookstore from his garage in Bellevue.
+Bezos moved from New York to Washington, and started his online bookstore startup from his garage in Bellevue.
 The next summer, he sold his first book, and began to promote his business in 48 countries.

 Amazon’s shares skyrocketed in 2011, more than doubling in value.
 From its humble beginnings as a garage business, Amazon now sells not only books, but all manner of other products, and is the world’s largest online marketplace.